[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 If your website gets fewer than 10,000 visitors per month, for example, you should experiment with longer durations.
 Just know that the relevance drops the longer that duration goes.

-On the flip side, take advantage of short durations if you get more traffic or are willing to use a very low budget.
+On the flip side, take advantage of short durations if you get more traffic or are willing to use a very low A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 This is going to reach the smallest group of people, but while your content is fresh in their minds.

-One of my favorite campaigns is for page likes that targets all website visitors during the past day.
+One of my favorite The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. is for page likes that targets all website visitors during the past day.
 It says, “You see this ad because you visited my website today.
 Wanna see how I did it?”

 Of course, this could seem very creepy in some industries, but it’s hugely effective for me.